ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

 1. Click on **Actions** and then **Evaluate now**.
 2. Click on **browse**, upload the `iris_retrain.csv` file and click on **Upload and evaluate**.
 3. After the evaluation is completed, you should see the dashboard with different metrics.
    1. Click on **1.00** under Quality to check the Accuracy of the model.
-Click on the back button next to **Deployment of iris model: Accuracy**.
+Click on the back button next to **IRIS classification - AI Function : Accuracy**.
    2. Click on the Number of explanations (2), select one of the transactions and click **View**.
    3. You can see important information like How this prediction was determined, Most important factors influencing prediction, confidence etc.,